Aleph-Alpha/pharia-engine/docs/operating.md

 podman tag alephalpha.jfrog.io/pharia-kernel-images/pharia-kernel:latest pharia-kernel
 ```

-### Start Pharia Kernel Container
+### Start PhariaKernel Container

-In order to run Pharia Kernel, you need to provide a namespace configuration:
+In order to run PhariaKernel, you need to provide a namespace configuration:

 1. Create a `skills` folder